 Not ordering from the kid’s menu would be a mistake!

-While the kid’s menu does not have elaborate and pricey items, but it does come with a trip to the ice cream bar that is inside the kitchen.
+While the kid’s menu does not have elaborate and pricey items, it does come with a trip to the ice cream bar inside the kitchen.

 The kids get to go into the working kitchen and create their own ice cream Sunday with all the bells and whistles.